| July 28, 2019 | Lifestyle

 When you smoke a bowl or joint of cannabis, THC binds to receptors in the same way as anandamide, which is why users are often euphoric and able to amplify their creative thoughts and imagination.
 It stands to reason, then, that combining the alertness of coffee with the creative euphoria of cannabis would yield a prolonged, non-drowsy state of awareness, happiness, and inspiration.

-OK, back to the monkeys: the monkeys who had high doses of adenosine-blocking drugs (for our purposes, this mimics the chemical action of coffee) had higher marijuana intake, while the monkeys who had lower doses of the adenosine-blocking drugs had lower marijuana intake.
+The monkeys who had high doses of adenosine-blocking drugs had higher marijuana intake, while the monkeys who had lower doses of the adenosine-blocking drugs had lower marijuana intake.

 This data is a little tough to comprehend at first, and also difficult to accurately apply to potential effects in humans.
 That said, one thing we’ve taken from it is that, while high doses of coffee can lead us to desire high doses of weed, a sustained and happy high is possible if you have a small dose of caffeine to complement a small dose of THC.
 Basically, the volume of consumption for one will approximately correlate to dosage volume of the other.